Papplewick Pumping Station: Construction

 When operational, each of the three boilers consumed about 2 tons of coal per day, and initially generated 130 hp of power, which was later uprated to 250 hp.
 Cooling water was obtained from an ornate cooling pond, located in front of the engine house, which had scalloped edges, a central fountain, and was surrounded by ornamental gardens.
 It held 1.25 e6impgal of water.
-The buildings, which are grade II* listed structures and a scheduled ancient monument, were built in Gothic Revival style, and internally, the main engine house has outstanding cast iron fittings and stained glass.
+The buildings, which are grade II* listed structures and a scheduled monument, were built in Gothic Revival style, and internally, the main engine house has outstanding cast iron fittings and stained glass.
 They were paid for with money left over after the construction of the building came in under budget.
 The total cost of construction was £55,000.
 The slate roof of the boiler house is of fireproof cast iron construction.
 Rather than the usual wooden laths to support the slates, they rest on angle irons, held in place by lead nails and 'torched' on the inside with mortar.

 Water from the pumps was originally pumped a further 137 ft uphill to the covered reservoir which Hawksley had completed in 1880.
 It was a huge brick-vaulted structure, with a brick building over the stairs, and a float tube to measure the water level, which was transmitted to Nottingham by telegraph.
 A crack was found in one of the walls in 1906, probably caused by mining subsidence, and the reservoir was not used after that date.
 No records exist to explain why it was not repaired.

 The water flowed by gravity from the reservoir to Nottingham.
 Water storage returned to the site when a new covered reservoir was constructed in 1956, on the east side of the old reservoir.
 The pumps were in use until 1969, when submersible electric pumps were installed in the pilot well, dug in the 1880s to test that the site would be suitable.
 A modern building houses the control gear.